 Watching the daily number of COVID cases and holding our breath that we don’t hear about a new dangerous variant have become daily routines for all of us in the travel industry.
 Could there be a bigger threat coming this winter to recovery?

 Nord Stream 2.
 If you haven’t heard of it you will.
-Energy supplies are already tight around the world and they could be getting much tighter and exorbitantly expensive.
+Energy supplies are already tight around the world, and they could be getting much tighter and exorbitantly expensive.
 Bear with me, this really is about the recovery of the travel industry

 Just as air traffic is recovering and all are predicting a boom in international travel, we are also facing a current shortage of physical energy commodities (oil, gas, and coal).
-Unlike the PPP loans and government assistance to get us through COVID, you can’t print oil which we would all need to replace gas supplies.
+Unlike the PPP loans and government assistance to get us through COVID, you can’t print the oil we would need to replace gas supplies.

 President Putin has promised to provide more gas immediately through the original Nord Stream pipeline (opened in 2011) that flows from Russia (Vyborg) to Lubmin in Germany to ease a tight market in the EU if the EU approves Nord Stream 2 (which will follow roughly the same path.)
-Nord Stream 2 will allow Russia to provide more gas to Europe, mainly Germany, bypassing Ukraine and Eastern Europe where current pipelines now flow.
-Ukraine and Eastern Europe fear that this would allow Russia to strangle them by cutting off fuel supplies so they are urging the EU not to approve.
+Nord Stream 2 will allow Russia to provide more gas to Europe, mainly Germany, bypassing Ukraine and Eastern Europe, where current pipelines now flow.
+Ukraine and Eastern Europe fear that this would allow Russia to strangle them by cutting off fuel supplies, so they are urging the EU not to approve.

 Geopolitics and Travel

 So how does all this geopolitical positioning impact travel?
-You already guessed, if the EU does not approve Nord Stream 2, and Russia does not provide more supplies through the first pipeline, or worse reduce supplies, this winter will see soaring (and I mean soaring) energy prices all over Europe, the UK and in the US.
+You already guessed, if the EU does not approve Nord Stream 2, and Russia does not provide more supplies through the first pipeline, or worse, reduce supplies, this winter will see soaring (and I mean soaring) energy prices all over Europe, the UK and in the US.

-Energy prices impact everything we consume from production to delivery.
+Energy prices impact everything we consume, from production to delivery.
 The US will not be immune from the impact of Europe’s troubles even though our domestic production has increased.
-Inflation will soar and the cost of jet fuel will raise the cost of flights.
+Inflation will soar, and the cost of jet fuel will raise the cost of flights.
 Shortages may cancel more, and it will trickle down from there to every sector of the travel industry and daily life.